 Special Education Department

-The Sacramento County Office of Education (SCOE) Special Education Department provides special education related services to the 13 school districts within Sacramento County for students from birth–22 years of age.
-The Special Education Department consists of approximately 285 staff members, located throughout Sacramento County which provide support to students and families.
+The Sacramento County Office of Education (SCOE) Special Education Department provides special education-related services to the 13 school districts within Sacramento County for students from birth through 22 years of age.
+The Special Education Department consists of approximately 200 staff members, working throughout Sacramento County to provide support to students and families.

-For ages 5–22 years, special day class programs are provided for students with emotional disabilities, for students with severe cognitive, physical, or medical disabilities, and students identified with autism.
-Specialized services include vision, orientation and mobility, speech and language, school nurse, WorkAbility, and school psychologist.
 In addition, special education services are provided to students within the SCOE Juvenile Court School and Community Schools programs.
-Arcohe and Elverta School Districts receive support from SCOE for specialized services, including school nurse and school psychologist.
+Arcohe and Elverta School Districts receive support from SCOE for specialized services, including school nurses and psychologists.

 SCOE provides 40 special day classroom settings at more than 20 sites across local school districts.